top of page

 PLANT NO. 1 LAYOUT & FLOOR PLANS

-Shortly after Bavarian acquired Heidelberg Brewery in 1949 they had blueprints created of all of their structures that comprised their original and main plant, which was referred to as Plant No. 1, by Harold H. Hermann & Associates, Consulting Engineers.
-The were located in the Enquirer Building, Cincinnati, OH.
-The draftsman for all blueprints, for these as well as those for Plant No. 2, was Frank C. Hall.
-The blueprints were acquired and provided courtesy of Timothy Holian, author of the "Over the Rhine" series about the brewing history in the Cincinnati area.
-Since the blueprints for Plant No. 1 showed aging and had writing in pencil that was often smeared and nearly illegible, they were reconditioned and the writing was converted to text by L. Ried Schott.
+Shortly after Bavarian acquired Heidelberg Brewery in 1949, they had blueprints created of all of their structures that comprised their original and main plant, which was referred to as Plant No. 1.
+They were created by a draftsman, Frank C. Hall, who worked for Harold H. Hermann & Associates, Consulting Engineers, located in the Enquirer Building in Cincinnati, OH.
+Hall also created the blueprints for the Bavarian Plant No. 2, which was the former Heidelberg Brewery.
+These plans were acquired and provided courtesy of Timothy Holian, author of the "Over the Rhine" series about the brewing history in the Cincinnati area.
+Since the blueprints for Plant No. 1 showed aging and had writing in pencil that was often smeared and nearly illegible, they were reconditioned, and the writing was converted to text by L. Ried Schott.
 (This was deemed unnecessary for Plant No. 2.)

 Plot Plan of Plant No. 1